Mom’s Emergency Sauce Recipe Substitutions and Cooking Tips for:

 Cornstarch Recipe Substitutions

-Cornstarch is great for thickening sauces; if you don’t have 1 tablespoon of corn starch use 2 tablespoons of flour.
+Cornstarch is great for thickening sauce recipes; if you don’t have 1 tablespoon of corn starch use 2 tablespoons of flour.

 Cornstarch sauce tip: Always dissolve cornstarch and flours in a little water, broth or juice before you add it to your sauce to avoid lumps.